2025 Theme:

 Silent Auction - Great Deals!

-Silent auction & Bake Sale featuring tasty delights, works of art, gift baskets, gift cards, wine and more.
+Featuring tasty delights, works of art, gift baskets, gift cards, wine and more.
 Place your bids in person or you can call in your bid: 805-619-5354.
 Here are some of the items:

 Water stations will be provided but please bring your own water container. lawn chairs or blankets.